BOOKING CONDITIONS

 1.2 The party leader is responsible for making all payments due to us under the booking.
 All party members named within the booking are jointly and severally liable for all payments due under the booking.

 1.3 A contract will exist as soon as we issue a booking confirmation invoice to the party leader or your travel agent.
 The contract is made in the terms of these booking conditions, which are governed by English law and the jurisdiction of the English Courts.
-You may choose the law and jurisdiction of Scotland or Northern Ireland if you wish to do so and you are resident in Scotland or Northern Ireland.
+You may choose the law and jurisdiction of Scotland or Northern Ireland if you are resident in Scotland or Northern Ireland and wish to do so.

 1.4 Once you have received your booking confirmation invoice, please check this carefully together with all your other documents we or your travel agent have sent to you.
 If any of the information contained within any of these documents is incorrect or incomplete, please notify us immediately in writing as it may not be possible to make later changes to it.
-We cannot accept any liability if we are not notified of any inaccuracies within 7 days of issue of the booking confirmation invoice to you.
+We cannot accept any liability for inaccuracies caused by the person making the booking, nor - if we are not notified of any inaccuracies within 7 days of issue of the booking confirmation invoice.

-1.5 We reserve the right to refuse to accept bookings in our absolute discretion without stating the reason for doing so.
+1.5 We reserve the right to refuse to accept bookings at our absolute discretion without stating the reason for doing so.

 1.7 We cannot confirm any specific airline or rail seat numbers and reserve the right to make changes to your flight and/or rail times but will notify you of any such changes as soon as possible.